Locations:

 Abdominal Aortic Aneurysm Screening

-An abdominal aortic aneurysm (AAA) screening is a painless ultrasound test that checks for signs of an aneurysm in your belly.
-Healthcare providers recommend it for people at risk of developing an AAA.
+An abdominal aortic aneurysm (AAA) screening is an ultrasound test.
+It checks for signs of an aneurysm in the large blood vessel that runs through your belly.
+Not everyone needs an AAA screening.
+Healthcare providers recommend it for people most at risk of an AAA, including those age 65 to 75 with a history of tobacco use.
+It can save your life.

 Overview